-The satisfaction results for Factoring are a couple of years old.
-In the meantime a new Owners Forum and Newsletter has been launched and we will be revisiting with a new satisfaction survey later in 2024.
+e satisfaction results for Factoring are a couple of years old.
+In the meantime a new Owners Forum and Newsletter h en launched and we will be revisiting with a new satisfaction survey later in 2024. nas on laanoned and we will be revisiting with a new eatherent early y later in 202 i.